Witold Pilecki Memorial

 The Witold Pilecki Memorial (/pl/; Pomnik Witolda Pileckiego) is a monument in Warsaw, Poland, located at the intersection of Polish Armed Forces Avenue and Bitwy pod Rokitną Street, within the Żoliborz district.
 It is dedicated to Witold Pilecki, a Polish cavalry officer, intelligence agent, and resistance leader during the Second World War.
 The monument has the form of a large granite cube, with a bronze relief of Pilecki installed within it.
 It was designed by Jacek Kiciński and Rafał Stachowicz and unveiled on 13 May 2017.

 History

-The monument was proposed in 2013, by the organization Youth for Poland.
+The monument was proposed in 2013 by the organization Youth for Poland.
 The same year, it was approved by the Warsaw City Council.
 It was designed by Jacek Kiciński and Rafał Stachowicz, and unveiled on 13 May 2017, at the intersection of Polish Armed Forces Avenue and Bitwy pod Rokitną Street.
-It was placed near the tenement at 30 Polish Armed Forces Avenue, the former house of Witold Pilecki, and a location of his arrest by the German forces, from where he was sent to the Auschwitz concentration camp.
+It was placed near the tenement at 30 Polish Armed Forces Avenue, the former house of Witold Pilecki, and the location of his arrest by the German forces, from where he was sent to the Auschwitz concentration camp.